Zeta Volantis

 Zeta Volantis, Latinized from ζ Volantis, is a binary star system in the southern constellation of Volans.
-It has an apparent visual magnitude of 3.93, which is bright enough to be seen with the naked eye.
-Based upon parallax measurements, it is approximately 145.4 ly from the Sun.
+It has an apparent visual magnitude of 3.92, which is bright enough to be seen with the naked eye.
+Based upon parallax measurements by the Gaia spacecraft, it is approximately 145.4 ly from the Sun.
 The companion is a magnitude 9.7 star at an angular separation of 16.7 ″.
 Based upon their motion through space, this system made its perihelion passage some 858,000 years ago when it came within 6.6 pc of the Sun.
 It is currently moving away with a radial velocity of 48 km/s.